Keldon Johnson: San Antonio Spurs (2019–present)

+As of the 2025–26 season, Johnson is the longest tenured player on the Spurs.
+He was named NBA Sixth Man of the Year that season.
+Appearing in all 82 games for San Antonio as a reserve, Johnson recorded averages of 13.2 points, 5.4 rebounds, and 1.4 assists.

 National team career

-Johnson had spent time as a member of the USA Select team and trained with the 2020 U.S. Olympic team.
+Johnson trained with the USA Men's Junior National Team in 2017 and 2018.
+In 2021, he was named to the USA Select team on July 1, then added to the men's national team on July 10, training with the 2020 U.S. Olympic team.
 On July 16, 2021, Johnson and center JaVale McGee were named to the Olympic roster in place of the injured Kevin Love and Bradley Beal, who was kept from traveling to Tokyo for health and safety protocols.
+Johnson played in four of six games, averaging 5.5 minutes.

 Personal life

 Johnson majored in undeclared/exploratory studies in agriculture during his college time.
 He enjoys fishing, hunting, and the outdoors.
+Since 2021, Johnson has lived in a ranch home outside of San Antonio in the Texas Hill Country; an animal lover, he has numerous goats, chickens, dogs, miniature cows, and horses.
+He maintains a collection of cowboy hats and boots.

 Johnson's brother Kaleb also played college basketball, for Georgetown University during 2015–2019, and was drafted 34th overall by the Austin Spurs in the January 2021 NBA G League draft.
 Kaleb plays for the Valley Suns following a trade the Austin Spurs made.